Locietta/xanmod-kernel-WSL2/README.md

 Cutting edge [XanMod](https://github.com/xanmod/linux) kernel patched with [dxgkrnl](https://github.com/microsoft/WSL2-Linux-Kernel/tree/linux-msft-wsl-5.15.62.1/drivers/hv/dxgkrnl) support for **WSL2**, compiled by [clang](https://clang.llvm.org/) with ThinLTO enabled.

 The kernel is automatically built and released by **GitHub Action**.
-Latest source is fetched everyday from upstream, and the LLVM toolchain is from https://apt.llvm.org.
+Latest source is fetched everyday from upstream, and the LLVM toolchain is obtained from [Arch Linux](https://archlinux.org/).

 ## Usage